PHINet/PHINet/README.md

 # Tests

 In order to run the PHINetCloud tests, you must install mocha (preferably globally): "npm install -g mocha".
 Then, within the tests directory, run "mocha test_x.js" where "x" is the test you'd like to run.
+Moreover, all tests can be run given the following command: "mocha test_*.js".

 In order to run PHINetDroid tests, right click on the ApplicationTest file and click the android icon (if your configrations are different, you must delete them and then click).

+# Running Server Code Locally

+If you want an android device to interact with PHINetCloud running locally, simply change the android's SERVER_IP (from within ConstVar) to the IP of your machine.

 # Support